 If the area bleeds, don’t panic, but put gentle pressure on it and call the veterinarian if the bleeding doesn’t stop in a few minutes.

-Bruising is common, especially in thin-skinned or older dogs, as are hematomas, which is a swelling over the area that is full of blood.
+Bruising is common, especially in thin-skinned or older dogs, as are hematomas, which is a swelling over the area full of blood.
 These will resolve over time.

 Some dogs are itchy where blood was drawn — especially if the area was shaved — so don’t let your dog lick it.

-In many cases, your veterinarian will want to run the same test more than once, looking for patterns.
+Your veterinarian will often want to run the same test more than once, looking for patterns.
 Sometimes a basic blood test will lead to a different follow-up test.
 Your veterinarian is looking for more information to help decide if your dog’s treatment is working, or if they need to adjust the plan.

 When to Not Run Bloodwork